-3.2.1 Designation.
+- 3.2.1 Designation.
 Portions of the Common Elements that are intended for use by one or more, but not all Owners, are known as Limited Common Elements.
 An alley or shared courtyard is an example of a Limited Common Element.
 Limited Common Elements may be designated in a Plat, this Declaration or a Supplemental Declaration, or a deed, easement, lease, license, or other document conveying the property to the Association.
 In addition, the Board may reasonably determine that portions of the Common Elements are designed for use by only certain Owners.
-Unless otherwise specified or clear from the context, the term Common Elements includes Limited Common Elements.
+Unless otherwise specified or clear from the context, the term Common Elements includes Limited Common Elements. - 3.2.3 Maintenance.

-3.2.3 Maintenance.
 Generally, the Association is responsible for maintenance of Limited Common Elements.
-The Association may by rule make Owners of Parcels responsible for some or all of the maintenance of the Limited Common Elements serving such Parcels.

-3.2.4 Expenses.
-If the Limited Common Elements is maintained by the Association, the Association shall assess the cost in one of the following ways:

-- (a) The Association shall distribute the cost of such maintenance among the Owners served by the Limited Common Elements, which may be by the establishment of a Maintenance Zone as provided in Part IV or other Specially Allocated Expenses. - (b) The Association may reasonably determine that the benefit of separately billing and accounting for the cost of maintenance is not sufficient to justify the burden and may reasonably choose to maintain any particular Limited Common Element as part of the Common Elements.
+The Association may by rule make Owners of Parcels responsible for some or all of the maintenance of the Limited Common Elements serving such Parcels. - 3.2.4 Expenses.
+If the Limited Common Elements is maintained by the Association, the Association shall assess the cost in one of the following ways: - (a) The Association shall distribute the cost of such maintenance among the Owners served by the Limited Common Elements, which may be by the establishment of a Maintenance Zone as provided in Part IV or other Specially Allocated Expenses. - (b) The Association may reasonably determine that the benefit of separately billing and accounting for the cost of maintenance is not sufficient to justify the burden and may reasonably choose to maintain any particular Limited Common Element as part of the Common Elements.
+Such practice shall not preclude the Association from assessing the Owners for more significant expenses relating to the Limited Common Elements.